inspec/inspec-k8s/docs-chef-io/content/k8s_nodes.md

 ## Examples

-### Verify nodes includes a node with a specified name and UID.
+### Verify nodes include a node with a specified name and UID.

 ```ruby
  describe k8s_nodes do